F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 The 2001 F1 Season

 The Ferraris were getting strong opposition from the Williams, and they would have to sharpen their strategies against the British side.
-At no point could the Ferraris let their guard down againts the McLarens either; after all, at the start of the season the McLarens were the stronger of the lot.
+Ferraris couldn't let their guard down against the McLarens either; after all, at the start of the season the McLarens were the stronger of the lot.

 On the personal front, Michael was often competing with younger brother Ralf throughout the last few races.
 Not only the qualifying runs, but also races were lit up with the Ferrari and Williams cars going head-to-head.
 Of course, it was working well for the fans, but for the Ferrari team, it was additional work to figure out a way to keep the car ahead of the resurgent Williams team.

 Michael was also racing towards several milestones.
 He would soon be challenging Alain Prost’s all-time record of 51 wins, and if he could keep winning, there was a chance that he could wrap up the championship early.
 That said, winning would be something which would only get harder with each race.

 Could Michael keep winning?
 Let’s find out.